espnet/espnet/egs/vcc2020/tts1_en_de/README.md

 With this main script, a full procedure of TTS pretraining is performed:

+Stage -1: Data download.
+The M-AILABS dataset will be downloaded.
 - Stage 0: Data preparation.
 This includes transcription parsing.
 - Stage 1: Feature extraction.
 The features are normalized using the stats calculated using the pooled dataset.
 - Stage 2: JSON format data preparation.